madeleydesignstudio/formandfunction-calcengine/README.md

 # Form & Function Calc Engine

 A Python-based structural calculation engine for steel beam analysis using NumPy, Pandas, and SciPy.
-This independent service integrates with the Form & Function API to provide comprehensive structural engineering calculations, deployed on Railway.
+This service communicates with the Form & Function Go API exclusively via gRPC for optimal performance and type safety.

 ## Features